gaschgithub/syncing-backingtrack/README.md

 - Estimates tempo fluctuations in real time
 - Dynamically **stretches or compresses a backing track** so that it adapts to the performer’s timing rather than enforcing a fixed tempo

-The goal is to allow the backing material to **follow the musician**, preserving expressive timing while maintaining synchronization.
+The main goal is to allow the backing material to **follow the musician**, preserving expressive timing while maintaining synchronization.

 ---